 (5) Recommendation rejections: In the event the agency's recommendation is not approved by the state auditor, the state auditor shall promptly communicate the decision, including the reason(s) for rejection, to the agency, at which time the agency shall promptly submit a different recommendation.
 This process shall continue until the state auditor approves a recommendation and related contract.
 During this process, whenever a recommendation and related contract are not approved, the agency may submit a written request to the state auditor for reconsideration of the disapproval.
 The agency shall submit its request no later than 15 calendar days from the date of the disapproval and shall include documentation in support of its recommendation.
 If warranted, after review of the request, the state auditor may hold an informal meeting to discuss the request.
 The state auditor shall set the meeting in a timely manner with consideration given to the agency's circumstances.
 (6) Contract Amendments: Any proposed contract amendments shall be processed in accordance with Subsection N of 2.2.2.8 NMAC.

-(7) Access to records and documents: For any special audit, attestation engagement, performance audit or forensic audit, the state auditor and any engaged professionals shall have available to them all documents necessary to conduct the special audit, attestation engagement, performance audit or forensic audit.
-Furthermore, pursuant to Section 12-6-11 NMSA 1978, when necessary for a special audit, attestation engagement, performance audit or forensic audit, the state auditor may apply to the district court of Santa Fe County for issuance of a subpoena to compel the attendance of witnesses and the production of books and records.
+(7) Access to records and documents: For any special audit, attestation engagement, performance audit or forensic [audit] accounting engagement, or non-attest engagement, the state auditor and any engaged professionals shall have available to them all documents necessary to conduct the special audit, attestation engagement, performance audit, [or] forensic [audit] accounting engagement, or non-attest engagement.
+Furthermore, pursuant to Section 12-6-11 NMSA 1978, when necessary for a special audit, attestation engagement, performance audit, [or] forensic [audit] accounting engagement, or non-attest engagement the state auditor may apply to the district court of Santa Fe County for issuance of a subpoena to compel the attendance of witnesses and the production of books and records.